Line 2 (Naples): Rolling stock

 The metropolitan service started in 1925 with third rail cars of type E.20 transferred from the Ferrovie Varesine.

 In 1938 the third rail system was discontinued, and the E.20 substituted by the newer E.624 equipped with overhead line.

-From 1962–63 the E.624 were moved and substituted by the new EMUs of type ALe 803, and from 1983 the ALe 724.
+From 1962 to 1963 the E.624 were moved and substituted by the new EMUs of type ALe 803, and from 1983 the ALe 724.

 Line 2 also uses ALe 582 (currently no longer in service) and the newest double-decker Treno ad alta frequentazione and Jazz trains.

 In 2016, the replacement of ALe 724 began through the supply of 24 ETR 425 "Jazz" trains, these new electric trains, are also used on the Salerno-Naples Campi Flegrei line.
 The replacement was completed in 2023 through the supply of 12 ETR 104 "Pop" trains, which have a special "metro" configuration, sacrificing seats in favor of the convoy's standing capacity.